 - Tacos – Spread your hummus on a tortilla with your favorite taco toppings.

-- Salads – The hummus will cling to the vegetables and add so much flavor that you won’t need any dressing.
+- Salads – Add a dollop of hummus to your salads.
+It will cling to the vegetables and add so much flavor that you won’t need any dressing.

 - Veggie Burgers – Spread hummus on like you would any other spreadable condiment and top with lettuce and tomato.